 It is in our DNA to draw, write, process, and document our journey through life.
 Some of this country's most beloved treasures are the journals and accounts written by many well-known people.

-Whether you are plotting out a new business, processing your thoughts in a safe place, or creating a documentary of a journey, journaling is an effective way to sort through life and create new outcomes.
+Whether plotting out a new business, processing your thoughts in a safe place, or creating a documentary of a journey, journaling is an effective way to sort through life and create new outcomes.

-There are three big benefits to keeping a journal
+There are three big benefits to keeping a journal.

 - Exploration of possibilities

 - Gaining a personal historical perspective